oddbird/oddleventy/content/blog/2024/csswg-08.md

 [Open Collective](https://opencollective.com/oddbird-open-source).
 {% endcallout %}

-## Container Queries & Conditional Rules
+## Container queries & conditional rules

 Container Queries have officially moved out of the CSS Containment Module, and into